ricardobranco777/py-regview/README.md

 - Azure ACR (get credentials with `az acr credential show -n` and run `docker login`)
 - Google GCR (run `gcloud auth configure-docker` and use `[ZONE.]gcr.io/<PROJECT>/*` to list the registry)
 - ~~Docker Hub~~ Dropped due to stupid [rate limit](https://docs.docker.com/docker-hub/download-rate-limit/).
 You can use `registry.hub.docker.com/<IMAGE>` though.

+## Deleting images

+To delete tagged images you can use the `--delete` option.
+Use the `--dry-run` option is you want to view the images that would be deleted.

+Steps:
+1. Either stop or restart the registry cointainer in maintenance (read-only) mode by setting the `REGISTRY_STORAGE_MAINTENANCE_READONLY` environment variable to `true` (or editing the relevant entry in `/etc/docker/registry/config.yml`).
+1. Run `regview --delete ...`
+1. Run `docker run --rm --volumes-from $CONTAINER registry:2 garbage-collect /etc/docker/registry/config.yml` if the container was stopped.
+Otherwise `docker exec $CONTAINER garbage-collect /etc/docker/registry/config.yml` if the container is in maintenance mode.
+1. Optionally run the same command from above appending `--delete-untagged` to delete untagged images.
+1. Restart the registry container in production mode.

+NOTES:
+- The above commands assume that the volume containing the registry filesystem is mounted at `/var/lib/registry` in the registry container.
+- The `-m` (`--delete-untagged`) option was added to Docker Registry 2.7.0
+- The `-m` (`--delete-untagged`) option is [BUGGY](https://github.com/distribution/distribution/issues/3178) with multi-arch images.
+The only workaround is to push those images independently adding the archictecture name to the tag.
+- USE AT YOUR OWN RISK!

 ## Podman